harrisskordas/Data-Engineering-Lab---Regeneration/README.md

-# Data Engineering Lab, powered by TITAN and Regeneration
+# Data Engineering Lab, powered by TITAN and ReGeneration